Model-Based Inverse Reinforcement Learning from Visual Demonstrations: Introduction

-Our work targets both of these challenges, i.e. unknown transition models and computationally intensive optimization: 1) We present a system that enables visual inverse reinforcement learning from just a few human demonstrations.
-We utilize a vision module that extracts low-dimensional vision features both on human demonstrations, as well as on the robot.
-We pre-train a dynamics model with which the robot can predict how its actions change this low-dimensional feature representation.
+Our work makes contributions that address these challenges to enable model-based IRL from visual demonstrations: 1) We train keypoint detectors \cite{minderer2019unsupervised} which extract low-dimensional vision features both on human demonstrations, as well as on the robot and pre-train a dynamics model with which the robot can predict how its actions change this low-dimensional feature representation.
 Once the robot has observed a latent state trajectory from a human demonstration, it can use its own dynamics model to optimize its actions to achieve the same (relative) latent-state trajectory.
-2) We introduce a novel inverse reinforcement learning algorithm that enables learning cost functions from few demonstrations.
-Our IRL algorithm builds on recent progress in gradient-based bi-level optimization \cite{higher}, which allows us to compute gradients of cost function parameters as a function of the inner loop policy optimization step, leading to more stable and effective optimization.
+2) We introduce a novel inverse reinforcement learning algorithm that enables learning cost functions by differentiating through the inner optimization step.
+Specifically, our IRL algorithm builds on recent progress in gradient-based bi-level optimization \cite{higher}, which allows us to compute gradients of cost function parameters as a function of the inner loop policy optimization step, leading to more stable and effective optimization.
 We evaluate our approach by collecting human demonstrations for two basic object manipulation tasks, learn the cost functions for these tasks and reproduce similar behaviors on a Kuka iiwa.